ietf-wg-masque/wg-materials/charter.md

 than QUIC, for use when QUIC is unavailable.
 This might include defining alternative extensions specifically for use in these HTTP versions.

-Multicast is out of scope.
-Extensions providing generic capabilities that might include multicast are acceptable on the basis of their application to other use cases.
+IP multicast is out of scope.
+Extensions providing generic capabilities that might include IP multicast are acceptable on the basis of their application to other use cases.
 For example, a generic IP proxy might be used for both unicast and multicast communication.
 For such generic capabilities, designs will not explicitly preclude multicast, but they will not focus on multicast-specific features.